Eigenbahn/ai-dungeon-cli/README.md

 This allows playing AI Dungeon 2 inside a terminal.

-I primarilly did this to play the game on a DEC VT320 hardware terminal for a more _faithfull_ experience.
+I primarily did this to play the game on a DEC VT320 hardware terminal for a more _faithful_ experience.

+For more context, read the [accompanying blog post](https://www.eigenbahn.com/2020/02/22/ai-dungeon-cli).

 ## Configuration